Home

 Following the Lion Dance, you will see forms, or choreographed routines, performed by the Lion Dancers.

 The early martial artists, studying in Buddhist temples, imitated the fighting styles of the animals in nature that they observed such as the tiger and the crane.
+Other styles include the leopard, praying mantis, eagle, snake and dragon.

 The forms you will see imitate the movements and characteristics of these animals.
 Watch how the fiercer Southern Lion blesses one such premises in Penang.

-The Chinese consider the lion dance to be a vehicle for dispensing all the good blessings of heaven to the whole community.
 It is done not only during the New Year's celebration but also on auspicious occasions, and represents the hopes and aspirations of the Chinese people for all the good things life holds.

 Go to Top of Lion Dance Photos Page